×

 Changes for research and development tax breaks

-The enhanced support for R&D-intensive SMEs will continue.
-The intensity threshold for the level of R&D expenditure required to qualify for enhanced support will be reduced from 40% to 30% from 1 April 2024.
-For loss-making companies that meet the definition of R&D intensive, the payable tax credit rate will be 14.5%.
+The enhanced support for R&D-intensive SMEs continues.
+The intensity threshold for the level of R&D expenditure required to qualify for enhanced support has reduced from 40% to 30% from 1 April 2024.
+For loss-making companies that meet the definition of R&D intensive, the payable tax credit rate is 14.5%.

-For claims made after 31 March 2024, the use of nominations for R&D tax credit payments will be removed, meaning that payments must go directly to the claimant company.
+For claims made after 31 March 2024, the use of nominations for R&D tax credit payments has been removed.
+This means that payments must go directly to the claimant company.
 There will be a one-year grace period where a company’s R&D intensity falls below 30%.
 This will help companies in situations where expenditure fluctuates year on year.

-Failure to notify can lead to disallowance of the R&D claims.
+Failure to notify can result in the disallowance of R&D claims.
 However, businesses that have claimed R&D in one of the preceding three periods do not need to pre-notify.

-Companies have to inform HMRC of their intention to make a claim for R&D relief using a digital form which was introduced on 8 August 2023, unless they have claimed R&D reliefs in the previous three years.
+Companies must inform HMRC of their intention to claim R&D relief using a digital form (which was introduced on 8 August 2023), unless they have claimed R&D reliefs in the previous three years.

 The digital additional information form

-The digital additional information form has to accompany claims made on or after 8 August 2023, in order for HMRC to process the claim and apply it to the Company Tax Return.
-Be aware that HMRC has warned that, if the form isn’t completed, it will write confirming that it has removed the claim for research and development (R&D) tax relief from your Company Tax Return.
+The digital additional information form must accompany claims made on or after 8 August 2023, in order for HMRC to process the claim and apply it to the Company Tax Return.
+Be aware that, if the form isn’t completed, HMRC will write confirming that it has removed the claim for research and development (R&D) tax relief from your Company Tax Return.

 Information to supply in the form: